A NICER viewing angle on the accretion stream of Vela X-1: sporadic vs. phase-dependent spectral variability

 In theory, lower than nominal $R$ values can also be caused by a high number-density of the emitting gas.
 The densities for which the $R$ ratio of O, Ne, and Mg deviates from its nominal value are greater than $10^9$\,cm$^{-3}$, $10^{10}$\,cm$^{-3}$, and $10^{11}$\,cm$^{-3}$, respectively \citep{porquet2000x}.
 We can obtain a rough approximation for the stellar wind density profile by assuming for simplicity a density profile $n(r) = n_0 / (r/R_*)^2$.
 The total (radial) column density of such a wind is $N_\textrm{H} = n_0 R_*$.
 For $N_\textrm{H} = 3-4\times10^{22}$\,cm$^{-2}$ \citep{rahin2020canonical} and $R_* = 2\times10^{12}$\,cm, $n_0 \sim 10^{10}$\,cm$^{-3}$.
 This estimated density is consistent with those obtained in simulations \citep{2008AIPC.1054....3M,manousakis2011accretion}.
 Since the wind density decreases rapidly from this value with $r$, the only element that might be affected by it is O. However, O was already shown to originate far from the B-star at $r/R_* > 10$, where $n/n_0 < 100$ (Figs.\,\ref{fig:R_all}, \ref{fig:r_star}).
 The effect of gas density on the $R$ ratio in a smooth wind is therefore negligible.
 It is still possible that the He-like lines originate from dense wind clumps, but these would have to be even farther away from the star than indicated in Fig.\,\ref{fig:r_star}.

 We did not include the $R$ ratio of He-like Si in this discussion, despite it being well measured with values between $3.5-8$, since this is substantially {\textit higher} than the theoretical nominal limit of 2.3 \citep{porquet2000x}.
 This anomaly was noted by \citet{grinberg2017clumpy} and by \citet{amato2021looking}, with no explanation.
 Unfortunately, this work cannot offer a definitive explanation either.
 Examinations of other photo-ionized X-ray sources, such as the Circinus Galaxy with $R\textrm{(Si)}\sim4$, hint that the high value is prevalent.
 The peculiarly high R ratio can have several possible explanations.
 First, there could be an instrumental artifact in the Chandra/HETG which is not corrected for by the response functions.
 Given the close proximity of the intercombination and forbidden lines, this is unlikely.
 Second, if a 1s electron is ionized from the ground state of Li-Like Si, the resulting He-like ion is in the 1s2s excited state.
 This will contribute to the emission in the forbidden line and increase R. However, the fraction of Li-like ions in steady-state is small.
 Third, and most likely, the theoretical values taken from \citet{porquet2000x} may require updating.
 Future observations of Vela\,X-1, and other X-ray sources with XRISM/Resolve \citep{tashiro2020status} may aid in determining the exact cause of these high R ratios for Si, which may call for re-examining the theoretical values.
-Since the theoretical R-value is expected to increase, the derived distances will only increase.
-The conclusions described above will thus remain valid in this case.

 The upshot of this analysis of the He-like line ratios is that the ionized gas is located several stellar radii away from the B-star and is likely unrelated to the reflecting medium discussed above.